Anesthesia: Risks and complications

 Rather than stating a flat rate of morbidity or mortality, many factors are reported as contributing to the relative risk of the procedure and anesthetic combined.
 For instance, an operation on a person who is between the ages of 60–79 years old places the patient at 2.3 times greater risk than someone less than 60 years old.
 Having an ASA score of 3, 4 or 5 places the person at 10.7 times greater risk than someone with an ASA score of 1 or 2.
 Other variables include age greater than 80 (3.3 times risk compared to those under 60), gender (females have a lower risk of 0.8), urgency of the procedure (emergencies have a 4.4 times greater risk), experience of the person completing the procedure (less than 8 years experience and/or less than 600 cases have a 1.1 times greater risk) and the type of anesthetic (regional anesthetics are lower risk than general anesthetics).
 Obstetrical, the very young and the very old are all at greater risk of complication so extra precautions may need to be taken.

 On 14 December 2016, the Food and Drug Administration issued a Public Safety Communication warning that "repeated or lengthy use of general anesthetic and sedation drugs during surgeries or procedures in children younger than 3 years or in pregnant women during their third trimester may affect the development of children's brains."
 The warning was criticized by the American College of Obstetricians and Gynecologists, which pointed out the absence of direct evidence regarding use in pregnant women and the possibility that "this warning could inappropriately dissuade providers from providing medically indicated care during pregnancy."
-Patient advocates noted that a randomized clinical trial would be unethical, that the mechanism of injury is well-established in animals, and that studies had shown exposure to multiple uses of anesthetic significantly increased the risk of developing learning disabilities in young children, with a hazard ratio of 2.12 (95% confidence interval, 1.26–3.54).
+Some patient advocates have argued that a randomized clinical trial would be unethical to conduct, and that the mechanism of injury is well-established in animal studies.
+A population-based cohort study found that children exposed to two anesthetics before age four had an increased risk of later learning disability (hazard ratio 1.59, 95% confidence interval 1.06–2.37), rising further with three or more exposures (hazard ratio 2.60, 95% confidence interval 1.60–4.24); a single exposure showed no significant increase in risk (hazard ratio 1.0, 95% confidence interval 0.79–1.27).